American Bus Association

-The American Bus Association (ABA) is a trade association for motorcoach operators and tour companies in the United States and Canada.
-Its membership consists of about 1,000 companies that operate buses or bus-based tours, about 2,800 organizations representing the travel and tourism industry, and several hundred suppliers of buses and related products and services.
-Its headquarters is in Washington, D.C.
+The American Bus Association (ABA) serves as a trade association for motorcoach operators and tour companies operating in the United States and Canada.
+With its headquarters situated in Washington, D.C., the association has a membership comprising approximately 1,000 companies engaged in bus operations or bus-based tours, alongside around 2,800 organizations representing the broader travel and tourism industry.
+Additionally, several hundred suppliers of buses and related products and services are affiliated with the ABA.